 A very pretty sachet bag.
 The tutorial for the rose scented sachet can be found at Sweet Living.

 28. Lavender Sachet Basket

 You'll love giving these lavender sachets to friends, or as party favors, especially with the pretty little lavender tags.
 There's a printable included at the Insightful Nana site for the lavender tags.
 You'll find all the instructions there too.

-29. Moth Repellent Sachet
+29. Panda Drawer Sachet

 30. Sachets for Shoes

 Are stinky shoes a problem at your house?
 It's an easy fix when you make deodorizing sachets to stuff inside them.
-Find the easy to follow directions for making these sachets at THE HOMEMADE EXPERIMENT.
+Find the easy to follow directions for making these sachets at The Homemade Experiment.

 31. Embroidered Lavender Sachet

 With only a few embroidery stitches, you can make a very custom made sachet bag.
 Centsational Girl is the site you'll go to for the tutorial.

 Find recipes for making different sachet fillings at the A World of Plenty site.